wp-plugins/updraftplus/readme.txt

 The <a href="http://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

+= Development version (not yet released/supported)

+* FEATURE: Omit any directory from the backup (recursively) by creating a file called .donotbackup within it

 = 1.9.17 - 2014/07/16 =

 * FEATURE: Can now import/restore/migrate backups created by WordPress Backup To Dropbox (Premium)